guybrush77/rapidobj/README.md

 $ cd build
 $ sudo make install
 ```
 The install command will copy the files to well defined system directories.
-Note that this command will likely requires administrative access.
+Note that this command will likely require administrative access.

 The only remaining step is to find the RapidObj package from inside your own CMakeLists.txt file and link against it.
 For example:
 ```cmake